davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-50/matthew-12-50-niv.md

 ---
-title: >-
+title: "Matthew 12:50 NIV"
-  For whoever does the will of my Father in heaven is my brother and sister and mother.”
 attribution: "Matthew 12:50 NIV"
 New International Version of: "Matthew 12:50"
+quote: >-
+  For whoever does the will of my Father in heaven is my brother and sister and mother.”
 type: quote
 tags:
   - quote